cmextension/vmqrcode/README.md

 - VirtueMart QR Code component: for scanning the QR code created by the plugin and showing the QR code's VirtueMart order.

+The QR code scanner used in this Joomla! extension is [Html5-QRCode](https://github.com/mebjas/html5-qrcode).

 ## Technical Requirements

 - VirtueMart 3